-So we decided to raise the bar in our model and our methodology to reflect the new "For All" standard.
-Central to our new approach is Maximizing Human Potential: we are now assessing how well companies create a consistently positive experience for all employees, no matter who they are or what they do for the organization.
+So we decided to raise the bar in our model and our methodology to reflect the new For All standard.
+Central to our new approach is maximizing human potential we are now assessing how well companies create a consistently positive experience for all employees, no matter who they are or what they do for the organization.
 We did this to reflect the reality of the world today, and to recognize and learn from the inclusive organizations that are setting the pace.
-Not just for moral reasons, but for business reasons.
-Our most recent research shows companies that rate most highly according to our new "For All" standard grow revenue three times faster than their less-inclusive rivals.
+Not just for moral reasons but for business reasons.
+Our most recent research shows companies that rate most highly according to our new

+For All standard grow revenue three times faster than their less-inclusive rivals.

-In other words, while trust fuels business performance at great workplaces, "For All" accelerates it.
-In a separate study, we found the organizations scoring highest using our new "For All" methodology grew their revenue about 10 percent faster over the same period than the companies that scored best according to our old methodology, which simply measured average levels of trust, pride and camaraderie (see Figure 6 on p. xx).
+In other words, while trust fuels business performance at great workplaces, For All accelerates it.
+In a separate study, we found the organizations scoring highest using our new For All methodology grew their revenue about 10 percent faster over the same period than the companies that scored best according to our old methodology, which simply measured average levels of trust, pride, and camaraderie (see Figure 6 on page XX).

-In the emerging economy, organizations have to create an outstanding culture for everyone, no matter who they are or what they do for the organization.
+In the emerging economy, leaders have to create an outstanding culture for everyone, no matter who they are or what they do for the organization.
 They have to build Great Places to Work For All.

-It makes sense that For All organizations race ahead.
-Because now, business success relies on developing all your human potential.
-Every employee matters in an economy that is about connectivity, innovation and human qualities like passion, character and collaboration.
+It makes sense that For All organizations race ahead, because now business success relies on developing all your human potential.
+Every employee matters in an economy that is about connectivity, innovation, and human qualities like passion, character, and collaboration.